willoughbylabs/cscrub/README.md

 # CScrub API

 ## Chicago City Council Votes at Your Fingertips
+Please note: This project is currently being rebuilt.
+All features are not yet operational in this build.

 ## Summary
-Please note: This project is currently being rebuilt.
-All features are not yet operational in this build.</br>
 The bot extracts council members, legistlation, meetings, and votes from the Chicago City Clerk's website.
 This data is then used to power this API.
 For bot documentation, please visit [/docs/bot.md](./docs/bot.md).
 For API documentation, please visit [/docs/api.md](./docs/api.md).

 ## What For
 To convert this: